ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 **REMOTE DELIVERY CONSIDERATIONS**

 **Hybrid Synchronous Delivery:**
 There are online lecture components for sections A1/EA1, A2/EA2.
-Lectures are in person in section A3/EA3.
+Lectures are in-person in section A3/EA3.

 **Home-based Lab Activities:**
 As part of the learning experience in this course, you will be required to undertake certain activities in or around your place of residence, To ensure that you undertake the activity safely and fully informed of the risks, please review the University of Alberta's [Remote Learning Lab-Based Assignment Information Advisory](https://www.ualberta.ca/en/finance-procurement-planning/media-library/insurance-risk-assessment/remote-learning-lab-based-assignment-information-advisory.pdf).
 If you have questions or concerns, contact your instructor.